-It takes you around three hours on the autobahn to drive from Stuttgart to Garmisch, if there’s no traffic.
+It takes you around three hours on the autobahn to drive from Stuttgart to Garmisch at the food of the German Alps.
 We were lucky and had the road nearly to ourselves and got through quite fine.
-We started in Stuttgart at 7:30 in the morning and arrived in Garmisch around 10:30 am.
 As we haven’t had breakfast before we left, we were quite hungry and decided to eat something first, before we head for the snow.

 We went to Café Krönner, which I knew from another visit to Garmisch with my friend and blogging idol Anne from fannetastic food.
 (I met her in Garmisch in January 2011.
 Because of this visit, I knew that this place is the real German Winter Wonderland and planned for my friend Nadi and me to come here if winter let us down in Stuttgart).

 Café Krönner is a lovely place that reminds me on old-fashioned coffee houses in Vienna or Prague.

 We both ordered something for breakfast.
 Nadi went for Weisswürste (German white sausages) with sweet mustard and a Brezel,

 and a hot chocolate that you create by yourself by dropping three Pralinen (chocolate truffles) into hot milk: